 As the idea of “empowering the workers” has become the new mantra of business, the basic question facing American industry is this: Why have so few companies been willing to implement this simple concept?

 I’ve said this before.
 Good leaders are rare.
-Consequently, only a handful can actually create the organizational culture necessary to foster employee empowerment, necessary to achieve excellent customer service, regardless of the business.
+Consequently, only a handful can create the organizational culture necessary to foster employee empowerment, essential to achieving excellent customer service, regardless of the business.